chdeese/chdeese/README.md

 ## About Me
 I'm Christian Deese, a video game programmer!

-I am looking for part-time job opportunities that I can work on during schooling!
+I am looking for job opportunities!
 Reach out to me at cdeesemail@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/christian-deese-ab890828b/)

 ## Projects
 #### LooterLand